Property Division Attorneys in Queens

 Helping You Retain Your Fair Share

 If you’re planning on filing for divorce, you have a right to be concerned about the proceedings, particularly when it comes to the division of assets.
 Not only have you and your spouse accumulated things together in your marriage that you both want, but you also have to consider 401(k) plans and pensions.
 Our Queens property division attorneys are always on the side of our clients and fight for the property they deserve in their divorces.
-Led by principal attorney Natalie Markfeld, Levi Divorce & Family Law Attorneys is here for you.
+Levi Divorce & Family Law Attorneys is here for you.

 Dividing Your Marital Property